-Most pecan bar recipes call for an egg or two, but these rich and nutty bars are completely egg-free.
+Most pecan bar recipes call for an egg or two, but these rich and nutty Honey Pecan Bars are completely egg-free.
 They’re rich, delicious, and sweet (but not cloyingly so).
 For such an easy recipe, they pack a ton of flavor.

 Brown Sugar & Honey Pecan Bars (No Eggs)

 Brown Sugar & Honey Pecan Bars are made without any eggs.

 - 1/4 cup brown sugar packed (light)

 - 1/4 teaspoon salt